BLB Solicitors

 What is gazumping?

-Gazumping is when your seller accepts an offer from somebody else on the property you are buying.
-Weeks or months into the process, you are back to square one in your search for a new home.
-In addition to the disappointment and frustration, it’s likely to have wasted considerable time and expense.
-And with the shortage of property on the market, gazumping is particularly prevalent.
+Gazumping occurs when your seller accepts an offer from someone else on the property you are buying.
+Weeks or months into the process, you find yourself back at square one in your search for a new home.
+In addition to the disappointment and frustration, it is likely that considerable time and money have been wasted.
+With the shortage of properties on the market, gazumping is particularly prevalent.

 Summary of research on gazumping